nus-cs2103-AY2021S1/tp/docs/team/michael-setia.md

   * Implemented some of TodoList commands.
   * Added a non-command feature to view statistics related to the TodoList.
   * Updated GUI for TodoList (Tasks tab)
+  * The following are some notable commands that the TodoList have,

+   (Some big feature will be mentioned below)

+* **Notable Feature**: Added sorting feature for TodoList
+  * Added implementation for sorting a TodoList based on a criterion.
+  * Updated implementation of `Model` to support this feature

+* **Notable Feature**: Enhanced task managing of TodoList by updating the GUI
+  * Added indicators for representing the state of a task
+  * Added a pie chart to show the completion ration of the tasks
+  * Added a bar chart to show the incoming tasks within a week

+* **Notable Feature**: Contributed in implementing mechanism to store zoom links in a module
+  * Implemented the base code for storing zoom links in the memory or disk
+  * This implementation is used by zoom-links related commands

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=michael-setia&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)